gerzhan/hapi-mongodb-models/README.md

 [![Dependencies Status](https://david-dm.org/Marsup/hapi-mongodb.svg)](https://david-dm.org/Marsup/hapi-mongodb)
 [![DevDependencies Status](https://david-dm.org/Marsup/hapi-mongodb/dev-status.svg)](https://david-dm.org/Marsup/hapi-mongodb#info=devDependencies)

-# Hapi-MongoDB
+# Hapi-multidb

-This is a plugin to share a common MongoDB connection pool across the whole Hapi server.
+This is a plugin to share a common MongoDB, Postgres or MySQL connection pool across the whole Hapi server.

 Options can be a single object with the following keys or an array of the same kind if you need multiple connections :